ioBroker/ioBroker.knx/README.md

 !!
 This adapter has development state.
 Do NOT use for production !!

+*** The adapter is only compatible with Node 4.x and higher!! ***

 This adapter allows importing of knxproj Files from ETS.
 It generates the translation between KNX- groupaddresses and ioBroker and put the devices into rooms (esp. for MobileUI).

 It connects to standard KNX/LAN Gateways.